What cardio to lose weight?

 So, we have different cardio choices that will depend primarily on you, your pace, and the type of effort you enjoy making, much more than the result it will bring.
 (Because an effort you enjoy, you repeat.
 And that’s precisely the real secret to progress.)

-The choice of optimal cardio for weight loss therefore depends on your goals and especially your ability to persevere.
+Choosing the optimal cardio for weight loss therefore depends on your goals and especially your ability to persevere.
 Let’s break down the two main approaches together.

 LISS (Low-Intensity Steady State) maintains a moderate effort (60-70% of max heart rate) for 30 to 60 minutes.
 Inclined walking, breaststroke swimming, or cycling at a constant speed are concrete examples.